-Thanksgiving might be an American (and Canadian) thing, so chances are you have to relationship with this holiday.
-Turkey, however, is something most of us (at least meat eaters) have a relationship with.
-And since Turkey is a big part of Thanksgiving, it may be fitting with some wine pairing tips to go with turkey.
+Thanksgiving might be an American (and Canadian) thing, so chances are you might have a relationship with this holiday.
+Turkey, however, is something most of us (at least meateaters) have a relationship with.
+And since Turkey is a big part of Thanksgiving, it may be fitting with suggestions of wines that pair well with turkey!

 Thanksgiving – what wine should you get?